-Pillar 3: Foster an Engaging Culture and Environment for All
+Pillar 3: Foster

+an Engaging

+Culture and

+Environment

+for All

-- Create a safe environment for and within diverse communities. - Review current policies and establish new policies for alignment with the IDEA Framework. - Explore opportunities for expanded partnerships on wellness resources and benefits for staff beyond the workplace. - Identify opportunities for staff engagement and dialogue beyond day-to-day work.
+- Review current policies and establish new policies for alignment with the IDEA Framework. - Explore opportunities for expanded partnerships on wellness resources and benefits for staff beyond the workplace. - Identify opportunities for staff engagement and dialogue beyond day-to-day work.